 A fully illustrated catalogue with contributions from leading scholars from around the world, including Omar Berrada, Diana Campbell Betancourt, Emma Chubb, Reem Fadda, Hannah Feldman, Shanay Jhaveri, Anneka Lenssen, W. J. T. Mitchell, Rasha Salti, and Sofia Victorino, among others, as well as a major contribution from the exhibition’s curator, accompanies the exhibition.

-Many Tongues is curated by Omar Kholeif, Manilow Senior Curator at the Museum of Contemporary Art Chicago.
+Many Tongues is curated by Omar Kholeif, Manilow Senior Curator and Director of Global Initiatives at the Museum of Contemporary Art Chicago.
 It is supported by the work of a curatorial advisory board, which includes Omar Berrada (writer, curator and Director, Dar Al Ma'mûn, Marrakech), Diana Campbell Betancourt (Artistic Director, Samdani Art Foundation and Chief Curator Dhaka Art Summit), Hannah Feldman (Associate Professor, Northwestern University), Shanay Jhaveri (Assistant Curator, Modern and Contemporary Art, The Metropolitan Museum of Art), Rasha Salti (Independent Curator), and Sofia Victorino (Daskalopoulos Head of Education and Public Programs, Whitechapel Gallery, London).

 Lead support for Many Tongues is provided by the Barjeel Art Foundation and the Elizabeth F. Cheney Foundation.